-At Alabama Power, we care about helping our neighbors in need.
+We care about helping our neighbors in need.
 There are several programs and tools available to assist customers who are having trouble paying their power bill.
 Explore the options below to see if you are eligible.

 A program in partnership with the Salvation Army, Project SHARE helps pay the wintertime energy bills of low-income Alabamians who are age 60 or older and/or disabled.
 During the summer, people with medical emergencies also may be assisted, if funds are available.
-Customers wanting to request energy assistance through Project SHARE can apply at their local Salvation Army office or by calling 205-328-2420.
+You can apply for assistance from Project SHARE at your local Salvation Army office or by calling 205-328-2420.
 You can help your neighbors by supporting Project SHARE.
 Donate via your Alabama Power online account or at the Salvation Army Project Share website.

 Alabama Power stockholders created the nonprofit ABC Trust in 1992 to supplement energy assistance efforts.
 The trust works with local community action agencies to help cover the cost of heating and cooling for low-income families and those struggling with temporary financial problems.
 Customers interested in ABC Trust programs can contact the community action agency in their county.